MicrosoftDocs/dataexplorer-docs/data-explorer/power-apps-connector.md

 ---
 title: Use Power Apps to query data in Azure Data Explorer
-description: Learn how to create an application in Power Apps and query data in Azure Data Explorer ms.reviewer: olgolden ms.topic: how-to ms.date: 05/22/2023
+description: Learn how to create an application in Power Apps to query data in Azure Data Explorer. ms.reviewer: olgolden ms.topic: how-to ms.date: 05/22/2023